martkaa/VisCo-DeckManagement/README.md

 ---
 ### How to run the program

-The program is written in Python with the Anaconda Navigator.
+The program is object oriented and is written in Python with the Anaconda Navigator.
 To run the program, one need to have either python installed with pip, conda and numpy, or run it from the Anaconda Navigator.

-`dataHand` needs correct path to input files in line 70 and 72 using Windows, or 85 and 87 using OS X.
+`dataHand.py` needs correct path to input files in line 70 and 72 using Windows, or 85 and 87 using OS X.

+One first need to run `dataHand.py` to convert input files to objects, and then run `placer.py` to recieve the result file.
+One can ajust the output filename in the function `writeLocationToFile()` in `placer.py`.